In collaboration with iTeachU, SCA is very excited to present our hybrid course – part online learning and part hands-on participation.

 We conducted an extensive needs based assessment for the use of clinical ultrasound by anesthesiologists in the practice of perioperative medicine.
 The Perioperative Ultrasound Course (PoCUS) is a collaboration between SCA and iTeachU that provides education to help address the professional practice gaps found in the assessment.

-Participants who compete the online program, live hands-on workshop, and the log book (75 studies), will receive a program completion certificate.
+Participants completing the online course will receive a CME certificate for up to 85 hours.
+Participants in the hands-on workshop will receive a CME certificate for 7 hours.
+Participants who compete the online program, live hands-on portion, and the log book (75 studies), will receive a program completion certificate.

 The knowledge-based online learning component focuses on gaining ultrasound knowledge and ultrasound guided procedures techniques.
 The modules, tutorial, and case studies will cover the following topics:

 - Abdomen and Peri-arrest

 - Basic Transesophageal Echocardiography (TEE)

 Students have the flexibility to study on their own schedule.
 Program materials can be accessed through the iTeachU app on smartphones and tablets with iOS, Android or Windows systems.
 Once the program materials have been downloaded, all interactive media content can be viewed even when offline (periodic internet access is required to login or verify login credentials).
 The course can also be accessed online using a web browser.

 To complete the online portion of the course, the participant must read the subject tutorials, submit the related tutorial assessments and get a pass mark of 70%.
 Upon payment, the student will receive a “Getting Started” email with instructions on how to access the program materials.